Judo-Security/judosecuritydocs/README.md

 -  **Web based management portal with a client:** Judo Security’s solution provides a web based portal that allows the customer to manage their organization settings, manage users, view logs, and monitor secure data creation and usage.
-Individual users can be provided credentials to log into the portal and manage the data they have secured, view logs and modify policies.
-In addition to the web based management portal Judo Security provides a client that can be deployed locally on the host system where data needs to be secured or where secure data needs to be accessed.
+Individual users can be provided credentials to log into the portal and manage the data they have secured and view logs.
+In addition to the web based management portal, Judo Security provides a client that can be deployed locally on the host system where data can be secured or where secure data can be accessed from.
 The client can also be deployed alongside an application or service that needs to secure data or access secured data.
 Communication with the client can happen through a comprehensive set of CLI or associated APIs.
-The client is currently written in Node.js and Python.
+The client is currently written in Node.js.

 -  **Web based management portal and Web based client:** In this scenario the web based management portal functions exactly like it would in the scenario above.
-In addition to creating secure data with CLI or API calls, the user can secure, retrieve, delete and expire data (and secrets), as well as define and edit access policies and view audit logs of secure data access using the web based client.
+In addition to creating secure data with CLI or API calls, the user can secure, retrieve, delete and expire data (and secrets), as well as define access policies and view audit logs of secure data access using the web based client.
 Note that some of the access policy controls are only available via CLI or API calls and cannot be delivered using the web client as the web client is running in cloud and therefore does not have access to the local host or application environment.
 This limits the ability to enforce policies based on variables in the local environment - like region, host ID and so on.